 Today, Ho Chi Minh City bears all the hallmarks of its past, yet faces firmly forward as the financial capital of modern Vietnam.
-With a plentiful choice of luxury rooftop cocktail bars, events at the Saigon Opera House and late-night browsing at Ben Thanh Market, Ho Chi Minh City has plenty on offer after the sun sets.
+With a choice of luxury rooftop cocktail bars, events at the Saigon Opera House and late-night browsing at Ben Thanh Market, Ho Chi Minh City has plenty to offer after the sun sets.

-On board Emerald Harmony, which has been specifically designed to traverse the Mekong, can sail into the centre of Ho Chi Minh City, docking at the heart of this wonderful, encapsulating hub of culture.
+On board Emerald Harmony, which has been specifically designed to traverse the Mekong, guests can sail into the center of Ho Chi Minh City, docking at the heart of this wonderful, encapsulating hub of culture.
 With access to chic staterooms and premium suites that act as modern sanctuaries as you sail through this beautiful destination, your cruise through this stunning city will be unforgettable.